 - edit — it enables everyone who has access to make any changes within the document;

-- comment — this type of Google Docs access is good for approving documents, receiving feedback, and adding comments without changing the document itself.
+- comment — this type of Google Docs access is good for editing documents, receiving feedback, and adding comments without changing the document itself.

 For example, you can make suggestions to any text or images by commenting on them or suggest edits by deleting or adding some text.

-The owner of the document will see every suggestion and will be able to accept, decline and resolve it, or leave some comments in response.
+The owner of the document will see every suggestion and be able to accept, decline, resolve it, or leave some comments in response.
 To add another user in the conversation, add @ or + and choose an email address from a drop-down list.

-You can always view the Comment history of the document and turn on or off the notifications of new comments if any.
+You can always view the Comment history of a document and turn on or off the notifications of new comments if any.

 To see the entire history of changes made to the document, go to File > Version history > See version history or click the “All changes saved in Drive.”
 You can always go back and delete any version of the text, or save the current version under a customized name.

-Now, let’s move on to Google Docs hacks on different tools which will make your work easier and faster.
+Now, let’s move on to Google Docs hacks on different tools that will make your work easier and faster.

 Here is what you can do in Tools: